 The media regales us with aspirational stories of Americans who moved abroad, usually because they say, the US is awful, and they live happily ever after in country X.

 About 1% of Americans retire abroad – but about half of those had prior dual citizenship or residency in the host country, or had family living there.
-Many of these retire abroad because they had been working there for years and own their home there – that’s where the life is.
+Many of these retire abroad because they had been working there for years and own their home there – that’s where their life is.

-The flip side of moving abroad is – how many eventually move back to the U.S.?
+How many eventually move back to the U.S.?

 There is no official count – only surveys and inferred data.